beartype/beartype/doc/src/api_roar.rst

    .. code-block:: python

+      # If you prefer attribute imports, just do this...
+      from beartype.typing import Dict, FrozenSet, List, Set, Tuple, Type

+      # ...instead of this.
+      #from typing import Dict, FrozenSet, List, Set, Tuple, Type

-      # Just do this...
+      # Or if you prefer module imports, just do this...
       from beartype import typing

       # ...instead of this.
       #import typing

-      # Likewise, just do this...
-      from beartype.typing import Dict, FrozenSet, List, Set, Tuple, Type

-      # ...instead of this.
-      #from typing import Dict, FrozenSet, List, Set, Tuple, Type

    The public :mod:`beartype.typing` API is a mypy_-compliant replacement for the :mod:`typing` API offering improved forward compatibility with future